 Syl.
 Pt.
 4, In re Cecil T., 228 W.Va.
 89, 717 S.E.2d 873 (2011).
+While petitioner argues that he acknowledged the conditions of abuse in the home and took steps to remedy them, the circuit court's finding that he could not identify any parenting deficiencies illustrates that petitioner failed to fully acknowledge the issues of abuse present in this matter.
 As such, it was not error for the circuit court to terminate petitioner's parental rights instead of imposing a less-restrictive dispositional alternative.